 Caravans, Boats and Commercial Vehicles

 Owners of caravans, boats on trailers or commercial vehicles are encouraged to use appropriate areas such as caravan storage parks or alternatively apply for a parking bay or Council Garage Lettings for which a weekly charge is applicable.

 If there is designated parking available, then all vehicles must be parked within the marked area allocated to your property.

 Vehicles parked in areas other than those specified may cause an obstruction or restrict access for emergency service vehicles.
-Just keep in mind, one day it maybe your family or your home that require the services of the ambulances, fire brigade, or police.
+Just keep in mind, one day it may be your family or your home that require the assistance of the ambulance service, fire brigade, or police.

 By not parking on the greens or grass verges outside your home, or undertaking major car repairs will help keep your area looking good.